rom1504/clip-retrieval/README.md

 Thanks to fast knn index, this can run in real time (<10ms) for large K values (100000), and in minutes for very large K values.

+This scripts works for small datasets.
+For larger ones, please check [notebook/simple_filter.ipynb].

 ## Clip back

 Clip back is a simple knn service backend.
 If using both hdf5 and faiss memory mapping, it uses only the memory used by clip which is 4GB.